Experienced Sexual Assault Lawyer in Toronto: Providing Exceptional

 The penalty ranges include:

-• Summary conviction for sexual assault of a victim under 16 – six months to two years minus one-day imprisonment
+- Summary conviction for sexual assault of a victim under 16 – six months to two years less one-day imprisonment

-• Indictment for the sexual assault of a victim over 16 – Up to ten years imprisonment
+- Indictment for the sexual assault of a victim over 16 – Up to 10 years imprisonment

-• Sexual assault leading to bodily harm – Zero to fourteen years imprisonment
+- Sexual assault leading to physical harm – Zero to fourteen years imprisonment

-• Sexual assault with a restricted or prohibited firearm causing bodily harm – five to fourteen years imprisonment
+- Sexual assault with a restricted or prohibited firearm causing physical harm – five to fourteen years imprisonment

-• Sexual assault with a restricted or prohibited firearm by a repeat offender leading to bodily harm – seven to fourteen years imprisonment
+- Sexual assault with a restricted or prohibited firearm by a repeat offender leading to physical harm – seven to fourteen years imprisonment

-• Sexual assault causing bodily harm to a victim under 16 – five years to life imprisonment
+- Sexual assault causing physical harm to a victim under 16 – five years to life imprisonment

 An experienced sexual assault lawyer can help you navigate the potential punishments and seek a lesser charge or dismissed case.